ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 For starters, you don't have access to private and protected variables/functions, so all you can do is test the public ones.
 All variables that are accessed by the view should be public, so those are the ones you can use for your tests.
-The constructor and all lifecycle events can be called too as they are public.
+The constructor and all lifecycle events can be called as well as they are public.
 You should never ever set a variable or function to public in order to test it.
 If you can't test it because it's private, you're doing something wrong.
 You should be able to get to it through other functions.